ktaranov/sqlserver-kit/Articles/README.md

 [The Curious Case of… setting up a server for DBCC CHECKDB]:https://www.sqlskills.com/blogs/paul/the-curious-case-of-setting-up-a-server-for-dbcc-checkdb/
 [When should a primary key be declared non-clustered?]:https://dba.stackexchange.com/q/7741/107045
 [Guid vs INT - Which is better as a primary key?]:https://dba.stackexchange.com/q/264/107045
+[Control SQL Jobs based on HADR Role – Taking it to the Next Level]:https://eitanblumin.com/2020/05/26/sql-jobs-based-on-hadr-role-next-level/
+[SQL Friday #16: Eitan Blumin on “How to HADR Your SQL Jobs”]:https://sqlfriday.net/past-sql-friday-sessions/sql-friday-16-eitan-blumin-on-how-to-hadr-your-sql-jobs/